rootxyash/T2-fisher/README.md

 * bash setup
 * bash T2-fisher

-# ABOUT
+# ABOUT TOOL

-T2-fisher is a advanced phishing tool with 20+ Templates and it is totally made in bash language by Hackerspunk and 2Timeowl.
+T2-fisher is a advanced phishing tool with 20+ Templates.
+The tool is made for Phishing.
+It works on both rooted and non-rooted device.

+# CONTRIBUTORS

+Thanks to Hackerspunk for helping me for this project.

+# WARNING

+The tool is made for only educational purpose.
+We are not responsible for any misuse and damaged caused by this program.